wkaisertexas/wkaisertexas.github.io/src/content/blog/international-science-and-engineering-fair-analysis.md

 <figure>
 <img alt="" src="https://media.licdn.com/dms/image/D5612AQFdG9ObAXofRQ/article-inline_image-shrink_1500_2232/0/1695520548707?e=1707955200&v=beta&t=C-Qy8d_EF2bgSD-XJqxx4wemsMkCqOLm4VHKxA2X_i4" />
-<figcaption>In 2023, projects using a two-pronged colon format represented 23% of entires and won 21% more awards than average.</figcaption>
+<figcaption>In 2023, projects using a two-pronged colon format represented 23% of entries and won 21% more awards than average.</figcaption>
 </figure>

 Using a two-pronged title, may be seen as improving a project's competitive success without requiring an underlying change in topic or methodology.